 - Help attract and retain talent

-The company should be looking for a vehicle reimbursement that is accurate for each employee while controlling costs, something that is not easy.
-Remember there are states where employees can sue for unreimbursed business expenses.
+The company should seek a vehicle reimbursement system that is accurate for each employee while controlling costs, a task that is not easy.
+Remember, in some states, employees can sue for unreimbursed business expenses.

 Is my company a good fit for FAVR?

-A FAVR plan is a good fit for an organization with employees that drive a variety of distances and work in different locations.
-Switching to a FAVR reimbursement model is cost-effective and can solve problems associated with common models.
+A FAVR plan is a good fit for an organization with employees who drive a variety of distances and work in different locations.
+Switching to a FAVR reimbursement model is a cost-effective solution that can address problems associated with common models.

 Whether you currently pay a car allowance or a mileage reimbursement, you will face challenging questions: